-Nonoperating revenues and expenses include activities that have the characteristics of nonexchange transactions, such as appropriations, gifts, government levies, interest, and other expenses related to servicing debt, and transfers of assets to support the mission of the Health System.
+Nonoperating revenues and expenses include activities that have the characteristics of nonexchange transactions, such as appropriations, gifts, government levies and subsidies, interest, and other expenses related to servicing debt, and transfers of assets to support the mission of the Health System.
 Nonoperating revenues also include revenues earned outside the clinical operations of the hospital and their associated costs.

 These revenue and expense streams are recognized under GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions.
 Appropriations are recognized in the year they are appropriated, regardless of when actually received.
 Bequests and contributions are recognized when all applicable eligibility requirements have been met.
 Investment income is recognized in the period in which it is earned.
 The mill levy is recognized in the period in which it is collected by the County.
 Interest expense incurred on the outstanding debt obligations and other expenses related to servicing debt are recognized when due.
 Transfers of assets to the Health System are recognized when incurred.
+Coronavirus Aid, Relief, and Economic Security (CARES) Act funding is recognized in the period in which the terms and conditions of the funds have been met.